Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 Questions about probation or CSCD programs and services can be directed to any of the department’s locations, but they may not necessarily be able to release information on probationers or conditions of supervision.

-How To Access Court Records via the Tarrant County Case Search or Clerks of Court
+How To Access Court Records via the Tarrant County Case Search or Clerk of Court

 The Tarrant County court system consists of criminal, civil, family, probate, juvenile and justice of the peace courts.14 Tarrant County judicial records and case information from any of the county court locations can be found through online search resources and dockets as well as through the clerks of court.